isen-ng/homebrew-dotnet-sdk-versions/README.md

 particular version you want to use again.

+## Known issues

+#### Uninstalling dotnet-sdk without using homebrew

+If your `dotnet-sdk` was installed using homebrew but uninstalled manually outside of homebrew, homebrew will still think that your `dotnet-sdk` is still installed.
+This is unavoidable.
+Homebrew might stil think there is "nothing to do" even if the cask is reinstalled, eg `brew reinstall dotnet-sdk-8-400`.

+In this case, `zap` your installation, `brew uninstall --zap dotnet-sdk-8-400` before installing it again.

+#### Upgrading your official `dotnet-sdk` causes some issues

+When upgrading the official `dotnet-sdk` cask, especially on major version updates, may cause incompatible issues with casks in this tap.
+This is because the official cask assumes that it is the only dotnet installation and when upgrading, uninstalls shared dependencies required by other versions of `dotnet-sdk` installed by this tap.

+To recover from this, reinstall all affected `dotnet-sdk` versions, eg `brew reinstall dotnet-sdk-8-400`.
+If this doesn't work, all casks may need to be zapped before reinstalling, eg `brew uninstall --zap dotnet-sdk-8-400`.

 ## Using a particular version

 The `dotnet` command will automatically use the latest appropriate version unless specified by a